The Running List of My Favorite Mind-Blowing Podcast Episodes

 Duncan Trussell is man deep into the realms of spirituality, virtual reality, psychedelics and other crazy stuff.

-The DTFH is perhaps the most awesome, goofiest podcast I listen to.
+The DTFH is perhaps the most awesome and goofiest podcast I listen to.
 I’ve got to hand it to Duncan.
 Out of all the aforementioned hosts, Duncan is almost always at his most authentic self.
 He’s very self-aware, embracing his shadow through dark, apocalyptic rants while simultaneously spreading positivity and hope.
 He’ll be sure to take you aboard whatever recent adventures he’s embarked on whether it’s Burning Man or some random spiritual retreat on some island.

 The Must-Listen Episode: #240: Sharon Salzberg, Love, Enlightenment and Shaping the Course of History